Covid-19 Vaccine Information

 Getting vaccinated is the safest way to prevent yourself, your family, and your community from becoming seriously ill with Covid-19.
 It is also the safest and quickest way to end the pandemic.
 Here are some trusted sources of information about Covid-19 vaccines.

-- VAERS (Vaccine Adverse Event Reporting System).
-VAERS is the national system that collects reports of adverse events that happen after vaccination.
+· The Vaccine Adverse Event Reporting System (VAERS), VAERS is the national system that collects reports of adverse events that happen after vaccination.

-- v-safe: after vaccination health checker.
+· v-safe – after vaccination health checker.
+This system was established by CDC specifically for COVID-19.
 V-safe is a smartphone app.
 Through v-safe, you can quickly tell CDC if you have any side effects after getting the COVID-19 vaccine.